haberdashPI/vscode-master-key/notes.md

   ID

 - have backspace and enter run commands in capture mode

-- use `getExtension` on each required extension, and offer to install if it fails (does this work for any extension? or does `activate` have to return something)

 - IMPROVEMENT: add command to delete all but primary selection in selection utilities